FoalTS/foal/docs/packages/authentication.md

 `LocalAuthenticatorService` is an abstract class that implements the `Authenticator` interface.
 Its `authenticate` method is asynchronous and takes an `{ email: string, password: string }` object as parameter.

-Its constructor takes a user service that must implement the `ModelService` interface and have a `checkPassword(user: User, password: string): boolean` method.
+Its constructor takes a user service that must implement the `IModelService` interface and have a `checkPassword(user: User, password: string): boolean` method.

 *Example*:
 ```typescript